24io/opencampus-ai-project/README.md

 \end{bmatrix}$$

-where each \(A_{i,i}^{-1}\) represents the inverse of a diagonal block of the original matrix \(A\).
+where each $A_{i,i}^{-1}$ represents the inverse of a diagonal block of the original matrix `A`.

 In a parallel implementation, each processor can be assigned one or more blocks, computing the local inverse and applying it to the corresponding part of the vector without needing to communicate with other processors.
 This locality of computation significantly reduces inter-processor communication overhead, which is often a bottleneck in parallel algorithms.
 Moreover, the Block Jacobi preconditioner aligns well with domain decomposition strategies commonly used in CFD, where the computational domain is divided into subdomains.
 Each subdomain can naturally correspond to a block in the preconditioner, preserving the physical and numerical relationships within the local region [^5].

-A common preconditioner can be a Block-Jacobi-Inverse.
-Here blocks of variables are identified in the Matrix `A`.
-Only these blocks are inverted which commonly can be done quite fast when their dimensions ar significantly smaller than the dimensions of the matrix itself.

-The tricky part is identifying the connected blocks in a matrix, especially when noisy blocks not representing true data are also present in the matrix.

-Since the matrices can be treated as images, this is an ideal job for a convolutional neural network (CNN).

-We try to reproduce the model presented in [Götz & Anzt (2018)]( https://sc18.supercomputing.org/proceedings/workshops/workshop_files/ws_lasalss102s2-file1.pdf) to learn about the pitfalls of implementing the data generation, training and fine-tuning the model, and finally experiment with changing the parameters of the generated matrices to find the limits of our models.
+Nevertheless, if the source of the equations are unknown, it can become tricky to identify the connected blocks in a matrix, especially when noise blocks are also present.
+Inspired by the work of [Götz & Anzt (2018)]( https://sc18.supercomputing.org/proceedings/workshops/workshop_files/ws_lasalss102s2-file1.pdf), we aim to predict the block starts in systems of large, sparse matrices using Machine Learning methods.
+Therefore, we first reproduce the results presented in their paper[^9] using a CNN, and then build upon their work by comparing different model architectures, such as graph representations.

 ### Task Type